January 19, 2010

 Remember to get honey mangoes, really sweet ones.
 Otherwise, it will ruin the overall taste of the birthday cake.
 Choose more yellowish flesh for better looking appearance.

-See, it looks pretty nice, isn't it?
-Ok.. not very perfect looking, but the taste of my cake was delicious!
+Well, it looked just pretty decent.
+Ok.. not perfect looking, but the taste of my cake was delicious!
 Mango was sweet, cake was soft, and cream was smooth and tasty.

-I am sure this is simple enough to bake by your own at home, and good enough to impress and serve for an occassion.
+I am sure this is simple enough to bake by your own at home, and good enough to impress and serve for an occasion.

 Happy Baking!